milistu/torchLessons/README.md

   - datasets&dataloaders - creating custom dataset class and loading it for training/validation

 ## Classifier
-Training an image classification with resnet18 backbone and using TensorBoard for training monitoring.
+Training an image classification with resnet18 backbone and using TensorBoard for train monitoring.